 The first step in any backpacking trip, whether going out for the weekend or for a multi-month journey, is to research the trail you are hiking on.
-There are a myriad of resources available about the Appalachian Trail, many of which are are available from the Appalachian Trail Conservancy.
+There is a myriad of resources available about the Appalachian Trail, many of which are available from the Appalachian Trail Conservancy.

 If you are planning a long-distance venture or thru-hike, you'll need information on resupply points, hostels, and outfitters.
 Luckily, someone has already put this together for you.
 The standard for many years was Dan "Wingfoot" Bruce's book The Thru-Hiker's Handbook; however, that series of books ended in 2010.